 5. Hermosa, Jáco

-It is the perfect black sand beach if you are looking for a sense of community and not total isolation.
+It is Costa Rica’s perfect black sand beach, especially if you are looking for a sense of community and not total isolation when visiting.

 Well, guys and girls there you have a list of the top black sand beaches of Costa Rica.
 I hope you enjoyed this read and that you enjoy your vacation in Costa Rica.